 For over twenty years, Eyman has sponsored initiatives to dismantle vital public services and wreck government so it can’t fulfill the noble purposes which our Founders intended.
 I-976 is Eyman’s latest bad idea.

 Isn’t Eyman being sued for violating our public disclosure laws?

 Yes.
 The State of Washington has filed four campaign finance enforcement lawsuits against Eyman.
-The first three were filed in September of 2016; the fourth was filed in March of 2017.
+The first three were filed in September of 2016 (and were subsequently consolidated); the fourth was filed in March of 2017.
 Eyman has made stonewalling in the extreme his legal defense strategy in order to escape accountability for his past lawbreaking.